| Description | Dictionary of abstractions and patterns at the foundation of the SysFEAT operating pattern: the SOF - System Operating Framewrok. |

 Measurement Instrument |

-A Measurement Instrument is a quantified aspect of the assets of the enterprise (Agents, Behaviors, Information Assets) used by organizations to guide its transformation and assurance Initiatives.
+A Measurement Instrument is a quantified aspect of the assets of the enterprise (Agent Types, Behavior Types, Information Assets) used by organizations to guide its transformation and assurance Initiatives.

 |